Amazing ‘feet’ as Hartlepool fundraiser completes 195-mile barefoot walk

 Paul received medical advice to stop during the last week due to the bad condition of his feet.

-But he compromised by extending the challenge by one day finishing on Friday, June 21.
+But he compromised by extending the challenge by one day finishing last Friday.

-A number supporters and friends from Hartlepool had travelled to welcome him.
+A number of supporters and friends from Hartlepool travelled to welcome him.